Knowledge Base

 2. Go to the File menu and on the Info tab click the Properties button (Fig. 1.).

 Fig. 1.
-How to access message properties in Outlook 2016.
+How to access message properties in the classic Outlook.

 1. The Message-ID property is displayed in the Internet headers section (Fig. 2.).
 The easiest way to find it is to copy the whole section's content (right-click the section and choose Select All, then Copy), paste it into any text editor and use the editor's search functionality to look for Message-ID.

 Fig. 2.
-Finding Message-ID in the Internet headers section of Outlook 2016.
+Finding Message-ID in the Internet headers section of the classic Outlook.

-To find the Message-ID in Outlook on the web (OWA):
+To find the Message-ID in the new Outlook for Windows or Outlook on the web (OWA), you need to:

-1. Open an email, click the ellipsis (...) button in the upper-right corner of the reading pane and choose View > View message details (Fig. 3.).
+Alternatively, you can click the ellipsis (...) button in the upper-right corner of the reading pane and choose View > View message details (Fig. 4.).

 Viewing message details in Outlook on the web.